How to Use Conditional Logic in Your Forms

 field19: Next Time

 We have the message stored in a hidden field.
 Now we will show this message when the user sees the success text on completing the form.
-Go to Settings → General → Form Success Text and edit the text to include the Score and Message.
+The success message is below your form.

 While using logic the value of a datepicker field is the difference of the selected data and today.
 If today is 1-Jan-2020, and the user selections 14-Jan-2020 in the datepicker field, the value used for logic is 14.